Learn about the Standard Net Energy Metering process and requirements

 Alternatively, Apply Using PDF Download

 Alternatively, you can download and complete the fillable PDF forms with your computer.
 Once complete, upload the completed PDFs into PG&Es web portal for validation and choose a signature option:

 - Use the PG&E DocuSign electronic signature functionality and route it electronically to the customer.

 - Upload a wet signature or your own electronic signature by an authorized party.
-(Please note, if you are uploading a document, it must include the full 5 pages of the agreement).
-Both signature paths can be submitted using PG&E’s online interconnection tool.
+(Please note, if you are uploading a document, it must include all pages of the agreement).
+Both signature paths can be submitted using PG&E's online interconnection tool.

 Supplementary documentation, if applicable

 The diagram is only necessary if the SLD generated by the PG&E online interconnection tool does not correctly represent the interconnection.